-The Board of Directors held four meetings and acted seven times by written consent during 2012.
-The Audit Committee met five times during 2012, including at least one meeting per quarter to review the Company's financial statements, and acted once by written consent, while the Compensation Committee met four times during 2012 and did not act by written consent.
-The Nominating Committee met once during 2012.
-Each nominee attended at least 75% of the meetings of the Board of Directors and its committees that such individual was eligible to attend in 2012, other than Mr. Roberts, who missed the 75% measure by one, attending five of the eight meetings he was eligible to attend.
+The Board of Directors held four meetings and acted five times by written consent during 2014.
+The Audit Committee met five times during 2014, including at least one meeting per quarter to review the Company's financial statements, while the Compensation Committee met three times during 2014.
+The Nominating Committee met twice during 2014.
+Each nominee attended at least 75% of the meetings of the Board of Directors and its committees that such individual was eligible to attend in 2014.
 The Company does not have a policy of encouraging directors to attend or discouraging directors from attending its annual meetings of shareholders.
-No directors attended last year's annual meeting of shareholders.
+Other than the chairman and chief executive officer, no directors attended last year's annual meeting of shareholders.